-If the routine invocation is within an expression, then the evaluation will proceed by the normal rules, see Chapter 5 EXPRESSIONS -FORMATION AND EVALUATION, with the routine invocations being treated as operators with priority 11.
+If the routine invocation is within an expression, then the evaluation will proceed by the normal rules, see Chapter 5 EXPRESSIONS -FORMATION AND EVALUATION, with the routine invocations being treated with priority 11 unless it has the same name as an operator or standard routine.
+In the latter case, it has the same priority as the operator or standard routine.
 The resulting value from evaluation of an expression may become the in-value for the routine invocation, by the use of parentheses.